IronForgedClan/IronForgedBot/README.md

   Updates all project dependencies to their latest versions and rebuilds the container.

 - `make clean`\
-  Cleans up Docker resources including old containers, images, and volumes to free up disk space.
+  Stops containers, removes project containers and images, and prunes unused Docker resources to free up disk space.

 ## Tooling